 Name of Program Objective Timeframe in H.E.
-Status of Program Implementation Housing Ordinance citywide, and if so, in what manner.
-The City shall use an economic analysis to evaluate the impact, timing and process of incorporating inclusionary housing obligations on areas not currently subject to the Mixed Income Housing Ordinance.
-City.
-Responsible Department: SHRA (primary); Planning changes through.
-SHRA and City staff are currently working on taking the recommendations of this group to the City Council for review and recommendation.
-6. The City shall evaluate and implement changes necessary in the City's Zoning Code and building review process to encourage the use of manufactured housing as a quality affordable housing alternative housing type in urban centers, corridors and near transit stations.
+Status of Program Implementation 6.
+The City shall evaluate and implement changes necessary in the City's Zoning Code and building review process to encourage the use of manufactured housing as a quality affordable housing alternative housing type in urban centers, corridors and near transit stations.
 Promote the use of manufactured housing as a quality alternative affordable housing type.
-Responsible Department: Planning (primary); Development 2012 The City is on track to complete the evaluation and zoning code amendments by 2012.
+Responsible Department: Community Development 2012 The City is on track to complete the evaluation and zoning code amendments by 2012.
 7. The City shall amend the Zoning Code to change the parking requirement for second residential units ("granny flats") from one space per bedroom to one space per unit.
 Increase the feasibility and production of second residential units.
-Responsible Department: Planning (primary); Development 2010 The City is on track to complete these zoning code amendments by 2012.
+Responsible Department: Community Development 2010 The City is on track to complete these zoning code amendments by 2012.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 8.
-The City shall conduct a study to research housing types and affordability programs that may accommodate lower income populations such as limited equity housing cooperatives, manufactured housing, land trusts, boarding homes, rooming houses and shared housing, determine if these housing types are appropriate, and define and clarify the permitting process for these housing types.
-Identify new alternative affordable housing types and revise City regulations as needed to encourage their development.
-Responsible Department: SHRA (primary); Planning 2010 Because of the downturn in the overall housing market, this program is currently on hold.
+The City shall conduct a study to research housing types and affordability programs that may accommodate lower income populations such as limited equity housing cooperatives, manufactured housing, land trusts, boarding homes, rooming houses and shared housing, determine if these housing types are appropriate, and define and Identify new alternative affordable housing types and revise City regulations as needed to encourage their development.
+Responsible Department: SHRA (primary); Community 2010 Due to the limitation of available funding sources to pay for staff, SHRA has not been able to conduct this research. clarify the permitting process Development for these housing types.
 9. The City shall develop a study proposing best practices for incorporating multifamily developments with other surrounding uses and housing types.
-The study will analyze the feasibility of building smaller apartment complexes and how to integrate this housing type in areas with predominantly single-family homes.
-The study would also determine what building and site design features are optimal both for transitioning from lower density to higher density development, and creating a distinct identity for each Develop best practices for incorporating multifamily developments with other surrounding uses and hosing types in order to inform future regulations or guidelines.
-Responsible Department: Planning (primary); Development; SHRA 2010 The City is on track to complete this study by 2012.
+The study will analyze the feasibility of building smaller apartment complexes and how to integrate this housing type in areas with single-family homes.
+The study would also determine what building and site design features are optimal both for transitioning from lower density to higher density development, and creating a distinct identity for each multifamily development.
+Develop best practices for incorporating multifamily developments with other surrounding uses and hosing types in order to inform future regulations or guidelines.
+Responsible Department: Community Development; SHRA 2010 Due to the lack of staff resources this program is on hold for the near future.